Uniform Parentage Act: 1973 Original

 The original version of the Uniform Parentage Act was enacted by 16 states: Alabama, California, Colorado, Hawaii, Illinois, Kansas, Minnesota, Missouri, Montana, Nevada, New Jersey, North Dakota, Ohio, Rhode Island, Texas, and Washington.

 2002 Revision

 The 2002 Revision has been enacted by 11 states: Alabama, Delaware, Illinois, Maine, New Mexico, North Dakota, Oklahoma, Texas, Utah, Washington, Wyoming.

 2017 Revision

 Enacted

-As of November 2024, the UPA of 2017 has been enacted in California, Colorado, Connecticut, Maine, Massachusetts, Rhode Island, Vermont, Washington, and Oregon.
-Colorado enacted similar legislation.
+As of May 2026, the UPA of 2017 has been enacted in California, Colorado, Connecticut, Hawaii, Illinois, Maine, Massachusetts, Oregon, Rhode Island, Vermont, and Washington.
+Colorado and Illinois have enacted similar legislation.

 In progress

-At least five more states are considering the 2017 revision: Hawaii, Kansas, Massachusetts, Nevada, and Pennsylvania.
+At least two more states are considering the 2017 revision: Delaware and Pennsylvania.